Skip to Main Content

 GOVERNMENT DOCUMENTS AT VASSAR

-Vassar College has been part of the Federal Depository Library Program since 1943.
-In 1973, we became a selective depository, reducing the number of publications we receive.
-Today we receive 30% of publications from various agencies distributed through the FDLP.
-Our collection strengths are women, labor, international relations, U.S. demographics, legislation, and public policy.
-Materials come in a variety of formats including print volumes, microfilm and microfiche, CD/DVD/videocassette, and online.
+Vassar College has been part of the Federal Depository Library Program (FDLP) since 1943.
+In 1973, we became a selective depository, and now receive about 30% of the publications distributed through the FDLP.
+Vassar's FDLP collection strengths are women, labor, international relations, U.S. demographics, legislation, and public policy.

-80% of our government documents collection is online.
-The majority of our physical government documents collection is located in the on the ground floor of the Thompson Memorial Library in Stack 1.
-Call numbers for government documents may be searched in the Vassar Library Catalog.
+Use Vassar Library Search to locate print and online materials in the FDLP collection.
+80% of our government documents collection is online; most of our physical collection, which includes print, microfilm, CD/DVD/videocassette and more, is located in the on the ground floor of the Thompson Memorial Library in Stack 1, and is organized using the SUDOC classification system.